spkcspider/spkcspider/README.md

 * search also searches UserComponents name and description fields
 * can only be used with "list"-views
 * items can be negated with !foo
+* strict infofield, name search can be activated with \_
-* strict infofield search can be activated with \_
+* strict infofield search can be activated with 1e chars
 * !!foo escapes a !foo item
 * \_\_foo escapes a \_foo item
-* !\_ negates a strict infofield search
+* !\_ negates a strict infofield, name search
-* \_unlisted is a special search: it lists with "unlisted" marked contents
+* \_unlisted: it lists with "unlisted" marked contents

-verified_by urls should return last verification date for a hash
+### component search

+* \_index, index: reveals the index component
+* !\_index, !index: explicit hides the index component

 ## raw mode